-It may be that syntax is the basis of both human intelligence and consciousness itself.
-Some say that language is the basis of both these things.
+Some say that syntax is the basis of both human intelligence and consciousness itself.
+Others say that language is the basis of both these things.
 Yet syntax, of course, is the basis of language.

 The syntactical abilities of infants and young children is detailed by William H. Calvin.
 He chronicles the growing syntactic abilities this way: